janhebbel/PointCloudVisualizer/README.md

 ![Screenshot 2024-05-19 173802](https://github.com/jhebbel/PointCloudVisualizer/assets/75396907/663a93ee-d93b-4b9d-8acf-08af31874cfc)

 ## Comments
-To save some effort and since almost all versions are almost identical I put the bulk of the comments into epc660\OpenGL\ source files.
+To save some effort and since almost all versions are almost identical I put the bulk of the comments into the epc660\OpenGL\ source files.

 ## Dependencies
 - Azure Kinect SDK